wp-plugins/json-api/readme.txt

 == Changelog ==

+= 0.9.4 (2010-04-28): =
+* Fixed a bug where any non-authenticated user could create a draft blog post through `create_post`.
+Thanks to user futtta for posting about this.

 = 0.9.3 (2010-03-19): =
 * Fixed a bug where child pages were being ignored by the API.
 See also: https://core.trac.wordpress.org/ticket/12647